So let's have a look at the approach you should follow while solving these questions -

 - The first and foremost thing to do is go through the complete question properly first.
 You’ll be able to make out what data is required to arrive at the answer to the question and then proceed to the statements that have been provided.

-- Try to recall if you have approached a similar question in the past and go ahead and follow the same approach while taking the exam.
+- Try to recall if you have approached the similar question in past and go ahead and follow the same approach while taking the exam.

 - Remember, you don’t have to solve the question completely.